jesusmariog7/python_classifier/README.md

 5 -Evaluate and choose the best hyperparameters in each model 5- Preprocessing of test dataset
 6- Predictions using test dataset in each model

+This project is part of the course "Machine Learning with Python" by IBM